Yllnor13/tetrominoes-v2/README.md

 ### USER INTERFACE

 The user interface will use square brackets and dots in the place of blocks and empty spaces
-    a game should look like this:
+    it doesnt have to be exact, but a game should look something like this:

     example 1: emtpy field, no saved blocks